You have two options: plea (admit to the charges) or fight it and go to trial.

 If you take your case to trial and are found guilty, the penalties are generally the same as above, except there is a “guilty” charge on your record.

 If this is your second DUI offense, you may choose to bring your case to trial because the penalties are the same as if you tried the case and lost.
 Therefore, in most situations, there is no benefit to a plea on a second offense.

 Generally, the penalties (whether a guilty finding after trial or a plea) for a second offense are as follows:

 - Jail time of not less than 60 days (30 mandatory), but not more than 2 years

 - Suspended driver’s license for two years

-- A hardship driver’s license is not available
+- A hardship driver’s license is considered in 1 year.

 Alternative 2nd Offender Disposition: